Skip to main content

 One approach to this issue is to create social media campaigns designed around getting people onto your email list.
 A lead magnet approach can work well here.
 Just make sure to add links to the comments (on Facebook, LinkedIn, or Twitter) or natively within the content itself (on Instagram and TikTok) so as not to hurt your reach.

 To drive additional signups, you can also promote your lead magnet in your social media profiles and background images.
+Just remember to use a social media management platform to manage this campaign and run analytics.

 Create Subscription Content